 - considered the results of the review regarding interested parties

 - and their relevant requirements.

 What else you should remember?

-1. The quality policy is the framework for setting quality objectives, the implementation and maintenance of which is the responsibility of the top management of ISO 9001: 2015 point 5.2b).
+1. The quality policy is the framework for setting quality objectives.
+Its implementation and maintenance is the responsibility of the top management of ISO 9001: 2015 point 5.2b).

 2. Persons doing work under the organization’s control should be aware of relevant quality objectives, ISO 9001: 2015 point 7.3.b).

-3. Ensuring the achievement of the intended results in the quality management system is also the responsibility of the top management of ISO 9001: 2015 point 5.1.1g).
+3. Ensuring the achievement of the intended results in the quality management system is the responsibility of the top management – ISO 9001: 2015 point 5.1.1g).

 4. Monitoring in an organization without reacting to failure to meet objectives can strain resources and lead to a lack of improvement in achieving better and better results .
-Hence, referring to the holistic approach in the chapter 9 of ISO 9001: 2015 and IATF 16949: 2016, organizations are required to evaluate the performance, and thus the effectiveness of the quality management system.
+Hence, referring to the comprehensive approach in the chapter 9 of ISO 9001: 2015 and IATF 16949: 2016, organizations are required to evaluate the performance.
+This is understood as the effectiveness of the quality management system.

 Let me show you how I monitored processes with use of objectives!